 Velásquez-García said, “If you have a significant spread, what that really means is that only a few percent are really working.
 Example: You have a filter, and the filter has pores between 50 nanometers and 1 micron.
 That’s really a 1-micron filter.”

 In this new device, the emitters are internally fed and have holes bored through them.
-The hydraulic pressure pushes fluid into the bores until they’re filled and electric field draw the fluid out into tiny fibers.
+The hydraulic pressure pushes fluid into the bores until they’re filled, and the electric field draws the fluid out into tiny fibers.

 Here, the taper is the essential thing that monitors the diameter of the nanofibers, and it would be virtually impossible to achieve with clean-room microfabrication techniques.

-Velásquez-García said, “the device was engineered to demonstrate aligned nanofibers — nanofibers that preserve their relative position as they’re collected by a rotating drum.
+Velásquez-García said, “The device was engineered to demonstrate aligned nanofibers — that preserve their relative position as they’re collected by a rotating drum.
 Aligned nanofibers are particularly useful in some applications, such as tissue scaffolding.
-For applications in which unaligned fibers are adequate, the nozzles could be arranged in a grid, increasing output rate.”
+For applications with adequate unaligned fibers, the nozzles could be arranged in a grid, increasing output rate.”